DamianPalavecino/DamianPalavecino/README.md

 ### <div align="center">I'm Damian Palavecino, a full-time full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working on [Juguetear](https://github.com/Juguetear/juguetear-web)
+- 💼 I am currently looking for a full-time/part-time job as a developer.

 - 🧠 I’m coding experiments for the Consciousness Laboratory of IFIBYNE - CONICET.